bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- broken clouds
+- light rain
-- 63% humidity
+- 62% humidity
-- 14 mph wind
+- 8 mph wind

 No precipitation in the past 24 hours